multi-coop/datami-documentation-content/texts/blog/en/posts/business-model-idea.md

 ### Valorize our expertise, not the code

-No subscription nor private data will be generated from Gitribute to our benefit.
+No subscription nor private data will be generated from Datami to our benefit.

-We won't make a dime from the code itself, but it doesn't mean Gitribute won't help our cooperative to grow.
+We won't make a dime from the code itself, but it doesn't mean Datami won't help our cooperative to grow.

-**Gitribute is a growth vector from several perspectives** :
+**Datami is a growth vector from several perspectives** :

 - It could be used as a pedagogic tool for us to **help organizations opening their data**, and as such in need for our expertise ;
 - It could be a way to **work on more complex cases**, where organizations need to produce open data over open data, schema, and APIs ;